Rookie Ball Rules

 The main focus of the managers, coaches and parents in the Rookie Ball division is to teach the fundamental skills of baseball and provide all the players with an opportunity to learn all positions, skills, good sportsmanship, and the rules of the game in a safe, positive and fun environment.

 1. Field Preparation, Pre-Game, Post-Game, Scheduling, and Touches

-- Pre-game: Home team is responsible for dragging the infield and re-chalking the baselines.
+- Pre-game: Home team is responsible for readying field for play.
 A pitching machine should be placed 28 feet from home plate and tested at the pitch speed of 28 m.p.h.

-- Each team will also provide a new soft-core safety ball (e.g., "PT Ball") for the game.
+- Each team will also provide three new soft-core safety balls (e.g., a "PT Ball") for the game.

 - Visitors should assist the home team in preparing the field.

 - Post-game: Managers will be held responsible to clean up their respective side of the field following practices and games (including trash).
 It is the responsibility of the managers to get their equipment and players out of the dugout immediately after the game.

 - Rescheduling: It will be the responsibility of the managers to reschedule all games.
 Please check with the Rookie Ball Rep for field availability.